Are You Presbyterian?

 When did it all change?
 When did we cross that imaginary line of tight skin, standing tall, get up and go, to drooping, stooping and pooping?
 It’s time to fight back.

-Tug on those loose fitting sweats (yes, mine were form fitting once, too, but that train left the station years ago), tie up your laces (if you can still reach them), and kick the mp3 into high volume (don’t worry about damaging your hearing, it’s probably shot, anyway) and move to the rhythm of an upbeat tempo (personally, I’m stuck on Paul Simon’s ‘Graceland’).
+so, pull on those loose fitting sweats, tie up your laces, if you can still reach them, and kick that transistor radio into high volume.
+Don’t worry about damaging your hearing, it’s probably shot, anyway, and get moving to the rhythm of an upbeat tempo.

-You may not draw that loose skin back to place, a doctor can do that if it’s important.
-But I bet you’ll feel better and look better, at least in your own eyes, if they’re any good.
+You may not draw that loose skin back to a tight place, a doctor can do that.
+But, I bet you’ll feel better and look better, at least in your own eyes, if they’re any good.

 Let’s face it, this body, longer ears and all, has served us well.
 Take care of it and have fun moving.